 Meditation Improves Leadership Behaviors.
 Quotes: “Subjects who learned [meditation]… as a self-development technique improved their leadership behaviors.”

-Adolescents Involved With Music Do Better In School.
+Adolescents Involved With Music Do Better in School.
 Music participation has a positive effect on reading and mathematics achievement for both elementary and high school students.

 Music Education Can Help Children Improve Reading Skills.
 Quotes: “Children exposed to a multi-year programme of music … display superior cognitive performance in reading skills compared with their non-musically trained peers.”

-Music Training Linked To Enhanced Verbal Skills.
+Music Training Linked to Enhanced Verbal Skills.
 Quotes: “Music training … may be more important for enhancing verbal communication skills than learning phonics…. potential of music to tune our neural response to the world around us….
 Music training may have considerable benefits for engendering literacy skills….
 (Musicians have enhanced subcortical auditory and audiovisual processing of speech and music.)”